 U.S. Closes Consulate In Basra, Citing Iran-Backed Violence

-The State Department is temporarily closing the U.S. consulate in the southern Iraqi city of Basra and evacuating all diplomats stationed there, following a rocket attack early Friday morning.
+The State Department is temporarily closing the U.S. Consulate in the southern Iraqi city of Basra and evacuating all diplomats stationed there, following a rocket attack early Friday morning.

 Although there were no casualties, concerns back in Washington grew.
-The decision comes out of concern for the safety of U.S. personnel stationed in Basra, the southern Iraqi city near the border with Iran.
+The decision comes out of concern for the safety of U.S. personnel stationed in that Iraqi city near the border with Iran.

 In a statement released Friday, Secretary of State Mike Pompeo cited "repeated incidents of fire" from Iranian-backed militias.